 Note: You have to pay a certain extra fee (mostly $1 or $2) for using WIFI & charging your devices.

 During the peak season (Sep to Mid-Dec) the number of trekkers increases in a tremendous amount.
-Many visitors hike this time to catch a stunning view of Annapurna range, Machhapuchre/Fishtail & other famous mountains & natural sceneries.
-So the hotels & lodges are always packed with lots of visitors.
-In the worst-case scenario, you have to sleep in the dining hall or outside the camp.
+Many visitors hike this time to catch a stunning view of the Annapurna range, Machhapuchre/Fishtail & other famous mountains & natural sceneries.
+So the hotels & lodges are always packed with lots of trekkers.
+In the worst-case scenario, you have to sleep in the dining hall or outside the camp due to high traffic.

 Getting a room at peak hours is almost impossible until & unless you book it beforehand.
 So if you are planning to trek ABC during autumn then we suggest you book with our agency.